 The project will be implemented via five inter-linked components:

-1) Capacity building of civil society: A group of at least 20 mentors from the project countries were trained to strengthen organisational capacity of FFOs, CBOs and NGOs.
+1) Capacity building of civil society: 20 mentors from the project countries were trained to strengthen organisational capacity of FFOs, CBOs and NGOs.
 See the reports from the First Mentors Training Workshop here and from the second workshop here.
 Existing programmes, projects and initiatives that build capacity of FFOs, CBOs and NGOs for marine and coastal governance and management were mapped and possible synergies and gaps determined.
 Based on a needs assessment and development of a targeted capacity building strategy and toolkit, 20 organisations across the 10 project countries are having their capacity built using a combination of training, mentoring, coaching and peer learning.
 See list of Mentors and Mentee FFOs, CBOs and NGOs here.
 The PISCES project provided co-financing support for a one-day Mentor Training Workshop for organisational strengthening Mentors supporting the Coalition of Civil Society Organisations (CCSO) in Saint Lucia.
 See the report of this training workshop here.

 3) Regional Innovation Programme for biodiversity conservation and resilience: The Caribbean Sea Innovation Fund (CarSIF) a small grants facility established by CANARI in 2019 to support innovation and best practices by CSOs and community enterprises to address priorities needs and actions in the Caribbean on marine and coastal governance and management. (see CarSIF Strategy).
 The Advisory Group for the CarSIF has been established (see Terms of Reference and list of members) and are supporting design of the programme, selection of projects, evaluation and sharing of results, lessons and recommendations to support policy and practice for improved marine and coastal governance and management in MPAs/MMAs.
 The CarSIF CSO small grants was launched in May 2019 via a closed call by invitation only to targeted FFOs, CBOs and NGOs currently engaged under the PISCES project.
 Nine CSOs from seven PISCES countries have been awarded small grants ranging from USD 1,000 to USD 11,000 to deliver practical action projects ranging from biodiversity conservation, building climate resilience, support sustainable livelihoods and promoting environmental awareness and education.
 (See list of CarSIF grantees and press release).
 These projects are currently being implemented and are expected to be completed by December 2020.